vespCV/hornet3000/README.md

 ## Datasets
 Images for the **training** and **validation** were collected mainly from waarnemingen.nl (observation.org) with the settings `alleen goedgekeurd` and `alle deelbare licenties`.

-The dataset is stored on [Kaggel](https://www.kaggle.com/datasets/marcoryvandijk/vespa-velutina-v-crabro-vespulina-vulgaris) (private).
+The dataset is stored on [Kaggel](https://www.kaggle.com/datasets/marcoryvandijk/vespa-velutina-v-crabro-vespulina-vulgaris) (This private dataset is hosted on Kaggle.
+Please contact for access).

 Images for testing are not approved (classification might be inaccurate) and stored in the folder [test](https://github.com/vespCV/hornet3000/tree/main/test)